Cudeman Boina Verde Cadete Black Micarta Blued

 Sheath and portability

-• 291-N: Simple and comfortable flat multi-position sheath.
+• 291-N: Simple, comfortable flat multi-position sheath.

 • 291-NC: Flat sheath equipped with a front pocket.
-Includes sharpening stone, signal mirror, and red 550 paracord for extreme survival.
+Includes a sharpening stone, signal mirror, and red 550 paracord for extreme survival.

-Use scenarios
+Usage scenarios

 Care and maintenance